Sobhan-Arabkhazaeli/users_management_task/README.md

-# React User List with Favorites ✨
+# (Shardi) Test Task  ✨

-This project fetches and displays a list of users from an API.
-Users are searchable, and they can be added to a favorites list.
-Favorite user information is stored in LocalStorage so it persists across page refreshes.
+This project is an entrance exam for the Shardi team, the task involves fetching and displaying a list of users from an API.
+Users are searchable and can be added to a favorites list.
+Favorite user information is stored in LocalStorage, so it persists across page refreshes.

 ## Installation 🛠️